blitz-js/blitz/README.md

 The Blitz community is warm, safe, diverse, inclusive, and fun!
 LGBTQ+, women, and minorities are especially welcome.
 Please read our [Code of Conduct](https://github.com/blitz-js/blitz/blob/canary/CODE_OF_CONDUCT.md).

 [Join our Slack Community](https://slack.blitzjs.com) where we help each other build Blitz apps.
-It's also where collaborate on building Blitz itself.
+It's also where we collaborate on building Blitz itself.

 There's still a lot of work to do, so you are especially invited to join us in building Blitz!
-A good place to start is the [The Contributing Guide](CONTRIBUTING.md).
+A good place to start is [The Contributing Guide](CONTRIBUTING.md).

 <br>